-At Metro Blooms, we define Equitable Engagement as the intentional participation of a community, with emphasis on those most impacted or underserved (renters, people of color, low-income or otherwise marginalized) by green infrastructure projects and those most often underrepresented within environmental improvement projects.
+At Metro Blooms, we define equitable engagement as the intentional participation of a community — with emphasis on those most impacted, underserved (renters, people of color, low-income or otherwise marginalized), and underrepresented — in green infrastructure and other environmental improvement projects.

 - Metro Blooms creates conditions for community stakeholders to be meaningfully involved in participatory clean water and green infrastructure projects that promote and put equity, environmental justice, resilience and sustainability principles into practice.

-- Our equitable engagement is tailored to the community we are serving.
+- We work with local leaders and community-based organizations to plan intentionally for equitable engagement that is tailored to the community we are serving.

 - We help communities build social capacity, deepening connectedness and helping people to feel safer.

 - We compensate those involved in our projects equitably.

 - Our guiding principles in working with underserved rental communities are here.

 Read about our work in SCAPE, a journal of the Minnesota chapter of the American Society of Landscape Architects.